asift91/Manual_Migration/option1.md

     - Controller VM:
         - The OS used at this time is Uubntu 16.04
     - VM extension:
-        - Extension can be small applications that provide post-deployment configuration and automation tasks on Azure VMs.[Click here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
+        - Extension can be small applications that provide post-deployment configuration and automation tasks on [Azure VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
         - VM extension will executes a shell script file which installs Moodle on the Virtual Machine and captures the log files.
         - Log files stderr and stdout are created at the /var/lib/waagent/custom-script/download/0/
         - User can view the log files as a root user.

 - **Scale Set Template**:
     -   This template will create a [Virtual Machine Scale Set.](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)
     - A virtual machine scale set allows you to deploy and manage a set of auto-scaling virtual machines.
 You can scale the number of VMs in the scale set manually or define rules to auto scale based on resource usage like CPU, memory demand, or network traffic.
     - Autoscaling of VM Instances depends on [CPU utilization.](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/autoscale-overview)
     - While scaling up an instance a VM is deployed and a shell script is executed to install the Moodle prerequisites and setting up cron jobs.